-Analysts are physically separated from investment banking personnel.
-There are security restrictions to equity research floors by investment banking personnel.
+The Research Department is physically separated from investment banking and sales & trading.
+There are security restrictions on access to research areas by non-research personnel.
 In addition:

 - Investment banking, sales and trading personnel, and other non-research personnel are prohibited from attempting to influence the timing or content of an analyst's research report, and research analysts are prohibited from disclosing to any other business area of the Firm (other than the LCD) the timing or content of a research report prior to its publication (see Section 6 “Timing and Content of Research”).

 - Non-research personnel may not direct an analyst to publish a research report or to publish specific views and opinions in a research report.